April Fools' Day 2021: Duolingo toilet paper, Velveeta skincare and more pranks

 April 1 is typically a day for silly jokes, and companies have put a lot of effort into trying to make people laugh.
-Last year was an exception (and Google is sitting this year out again), but some brands are venturing back into the realm of April Fools' Day for 2021.
+Last year was an exception (and Google sat this year out again), but some brands ventured back into the realm of April Fools' Day for 2021.
+From Porsche to TaskRabbit, brands brought a diverse array of refreshing fun.

-We're keeping an eye on the shenanigans all day and will update with the latest knee-slappers as they appear.

 Lego SmartBricks